-2.7 At all times we will work in partnership and endeavour to establish effective working relationships with parents, carers and colleagues from other agencies in line with Working Together to Safeguard Children (2018) and the

-Norfolk Multi Agency Safeguarding Partnership arrangements.
+2.7 At all times we will work in partnership and endeavour to establish effective working relationships with parents, carers and colleagues from other agencies in line with Working Together to Safeguard Children (2023) and the Norfolk Multi Agency Safeguarding Partnership arrangements.

 - 2.8 As part of our responsibilities for safeguarding and promoting the welfare of children, we will provide a co-ordinated offer of early help when additional needs of children are identified.
-These may include if a child: - is disabled and has specific additional needs; - has special educational needs (whether or not they have a statutory education, health and care plan); - has a mental health need; - is a young carer; - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups; - is frequently missing/goes missing from care or from home; - is misusing drugs or alcohol themselves; - is at risk of modern slavery, trafficking or exploitation; - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse; - has returned home to their family from care; - is showing early signs of abuse and/or neglect; - is at risk of being radicalised or exploited; - is at risk of 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage; - is a privately fostered child; - has a family member in prison, or is affected by parental offending; - is persistently absent from education, including persistent absences for part of the school day. - 2.9 At Smithdon High School we understand the importance of working in a way that adheres to the following legislation: - The Human Rights Act 1998 - Equality Act 2010 - Public Sector Equality Duty
+These may include if a child: - is disabled or has certain health conditions and has specific additional needs - has special educational needs (whether or not they have a statutory education, health and care plan) - has a mental health need - is a young carer - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines - is frequently missing/goes missing from education, care or from home - has experienced multiple suspensions, is at risk of being permanently excluded from schools, colleges and in Alternative Provision or a Pupil Referral Unit - is misusing drugs or alcohol themselves - is at risk of modern slavery, trafficking or exploitation - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse - is at risk of being radicalised or exploited - is at risk of 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage - is a privately fostered child - has a family member in custody, or is affected by parental offending - 2.9 At Smithdon High School we understand the importance of working in a way that adheres to the following legislation: - The Human Rights Act 1998 - Equality Act 2010 - Public Sector Equality Duty